Last verified on July 17, 2019

 Residency Transfers from Diagnostic Radiology ProgramResidents who have begun DR training may have the opportunity to transfer into an Integrated IR residency at their own institution to seek initial certification in IR/DR. To process the transfer, the ABR must receive a signed letter from the DR program director and the new IR program director confirming the resident’s start and end training dates, if the resident left the initial program in good standing, and if prior training will be accepted by the new IR program.

 Leaves of AbsenceLeaves of absence and vacation may be granted to residents at the discretion of the program director in accordance with the institution’s rules.
-Depending on the length of absence granted by your program, the required period of graduate medical education may be extended accordingly.
+Depending on the length of absence granted by the program, the required period of graduate medical education may be extended accordingly.
 Residency program directors and their institutional GME offices determine the need for extension of residency training.
 Therefore, it is not up to the ABR to determine graduation dates for individual residents.

 Failure to QualifyIf a program director fails to indicate in writing that a resident will have the required training and will have achieved adequate professional qualifications before the examination, documentation of the reason(s) must be submitted, along with evidence that the resident has been appropriately apprised of these deficiencies.
 If a program director states that a resident has not successfully completed one or more rotations, that statement must have the signature of two other faculty members from the same program, supporting the claim of unsatisfactory completion.